French officer who traded places with hostage during terror attack dies

 Collomb previously identified the slain suspect as Redouane Lakdim, who he said acted alone.

+The Paris Prosecutor's office confirmed to NBC News on Saturday that "an individual was placed in custody overnight for association with a terrorist criminal."
+Another individual was arrested on Friday in connection to the case.
+They will be held and questioned for up to four days, when investigators will decide whether they should be released or charged.

-The killings began at around 10:30 a.m. local time (5:30 a.m.
+The killings began at around 10:30 a.m. local time on Friday (5:30 a.m.
 ET), when police say Lakdim attacked two people and stole a car, leaving the passenger dead and the driver injured.

 As he drove away, Lakdim came across four riot police officers who were out jogging.
 He fired at them, wounding one in the shoulder, before taking hostages in a nearby grocery store, where he killed two more people, police have said.